g4ixt/QtTinySA/README.md

 https://github.com/g4ixt/QtTinySA/wiki

 The code attempts to replicate some of the TinySA Ultra on-screen commands on the PC.
-Development and testing are now on Kubuntu 25.10 with Python 3.13 using the Spyder IDE.
+Development and testing are now on Kubuntu 26.04 with Python 3.14 and PySide6 using the Spyder IDE.

 'TinySA', 'TinySA Ultra' and the TinySA icon are trademarks of Erik Kaashoek and are used with his permission.